rpeg/top-spotify-web/README.md

 ## Features

 * Display your top artists, tracks, genres and assorted statistics for three time ranges
+* Map your top artists by country on a global projection
 * Customizable chart settings: variable display counts, optional sections, data optimization
 * Rendered natively in browser, with export to PNG